New Jersey Bariatric Center

 Some people are born with a naturally weak sphincter.
 For others, it may relax and weaken over time.
 Additionally, a hiatal hernia or weakness in the muscles surrounding the lower esophagus, contributes to the development of acid reflux.

-When should you consider surgery for GERD?
+When should you consider surgery for Acid Reflux or GERD?

-Patients in my practice who are interested in a surgical solution to GERD typically have the same thing in common: They are tired of taking medications that don’t completely control their symptoms.
+Patients in my practice who are interested in a surgical solution to Acid Reflux or GERD typically have the same thing in common: They are tired of taking medications that don’t completely control their symptoms.
 In addition, often they are concerned about recent studies that linked long-term use of reflux medications, known as PPIs, with a higher risk of dementia and heart disease.
 If that sounds like you, you may want to consider minimally invasive surgical treatment for GERD.

 LINX Reflux Management System – Approved by the FDA in 2012, LINX is the newest surgical option for patients suffering from GERD and has many benefits over traditional anti-reflux surgery.
 LINX is a flexible ring of small magnets (about the size of a quarter) that is placed around the LES during a minimally invasive laparoscopic procedure.
 The magnets help the weak LES to open when it should (while swallowing food) and close when it should, preventing reflux.